mau628/dog-walking/README.md

 4. Access to `AppData/Local/dog-walking.db` file is required for the application to run.
 5. Apply the migrations to the database if it is not already set up.
 Check the Migrations section below for instructions.
 6. Press `F5` to run the application.

+## Run Unit Tests:
+1. Open the solution in Visual Studio.
+2. Navigate to the Test Explorer.
+3. Run all tests to verify the functionality of the application.

+### Run tests and check code coverage:
+1. Open PowerShell in the solution directory.
+2. Run the following command to execute tests and generate code coverage:
+    ```bash
+    .\run-tests.ps1
+    ```
+3. A browser window will open displaying the code coverage report.

 ## Project Structure:
 * **Dog.Core**: Contains the services and validation logic.